When Does Refinancing Your Mortgage Actually Pay Off?

 Saves $193/month after month 31

 This matters because of how amortization works.
-In the early years of a mortgage, most of your payment goes toward interest.
+In the early years, most of your payment goes toward interest.
 By year eight, you’ve finally started making real progress on principal.
-Refinancing into a new 30-year resets that progress, front-loading interest all over again.
+Refinancing into a new 30-year resets that progress and front-loads interest all over again.

-A lower monthly payment feels like a win, but if it comes from extending your term, you may pay tens of thousands more in total interest.
-Always compare the total cost of your remaining payments on the current loan versus the total cost of the new loan.
+A lower monthly payment feels like a win.
+But if it comes from extending the term, total interest paid can rise by tens of thousands of dollars.
+Always compare total remaining cost on the current loan vs. total cost of the new one.

-Refinancing math comes down to one calculation: how long until your monthly savings exceed what you paid to get them?
-This is your break-even point, and it’s the single most important number in any refinancing decision.
+Refinancing math boils down to one calculation: how long until your monthly savings exceed what you paid to get them?
+That’s your break-even point, and its the single most important number in any refinancing decision.

 The Break-Even Formula